jeffhowarth/ee-edu/src/problems/practice-09.md

 ### __00 Start a script__

 Start a new script with the code block below.
-I have define an area of interest for you by buffering a point near Bonny Doon, California.
+I define an area of interest for you by buffering a point near Bonny Doon, California.
 For the checks to work, please use this aoi.

 ```js